Ragekill3377/Titanox/Readme.md

 * JRMemory

 ### License:
-You are free to use this code and modify this code.
+You are free to modify and utilise this code.
 However, We are not responsible for any damages, legal issues or malicious use resulting from this code.